ahadbawany/FRCPenultimateManual/FRCPenultimateManual.md

     * For example: RSL Brownout

-* Make sure you turn your robot is turned on. *This is important*.
+* Make sure you turn your robot is turned on.

 * ALWAYS connect to the field at least once before qualification matches start.